 $ruby -v ruby 1.6.7 (2002-06-04) [i386-netbsd]

 If everything is fine, this should output the version of the installed Ruby interpreter as shown above.
 You may have installed different version, so it will display a different version.

-If your computer is connected to the Internet then easiest way to install ruby or any other other RPM is using yum utility.
-Give following command at command prompt and you will find ruby gets installed on your computer.
+If your computer is connected to the Internet, then the easiest way to install Ruby or any other other RPM is using the yum utility.
+Give the following command at the command prompt and you will find Ruby gets installed on your computer.

 $ yum install ruby